shezzor/javascript-game-development-template/README.md

 To keep improving what is included here (including this documention!).

 If you wish to see what can be done with this template, why not join me on my YouTube channel?
-As I'll be using as a starting point for all of my projects moving forward.
+As I'll be using this as a starting point for all of my projects moving forward.

 https://www.youtube.com/@shezzor